sangwoopark-njit/sangwoopark-njit.github.io/publpics/supply-chain.md

 In this project, we propose a general framework for analyzing the resiliency of CSCs.
-Without a doubt, CSC networks should be resilient to better perform in the advent of fre- quent and unpredictable disruptions.
+Without a doubt, CSC networks should be resilient to better perform in the advent of frequent and unpredictable disruptions.
 Similar to linear supply chains, the stability of CSC networks can be jeopardized by adverse events that can occur at different levels, for instance, within each facility (e.g. warehouse), within single